kopsha/hopeless-programming/README.md

     mark_to_load_from_trial(tenant, trial_ids)
 ```

-Ah, those type hints get borring real quick, there is no reason to add them on
+So, those type hints get borring real quick, there is no reason to add them on
 each parameter!

 Finally, some database juices are flowing in and immediately the _so long_
 carried function kicks in.
 I wonder where it leads...

 > _F\*ck!_ Now I can't use the _Jump to definition_ shortcut that my editor so
-> kindly provides... so scrolling up and now I'm following the passed function:
+> kindly provides... so scrolling up and I read the passed function:

 ```python
 def mark_traits_to_load(tenant: models.Tenant, trial_ids: List[int]):